 Nothing to complain about.
-Although the Kindle Paperwhite's display offers slightly better text clarity and contrast, reviewers say the Nook Simple Touch with GlowLight's screen is also impressive.
-Pages refresh quickly and battery life is rated for a full two months.
+Although the Kindle Paperwhite's display offers slightly better text clarity and contrast, critics say the Nook Simple Touch with GlowLight's screen is also impressive.
+Pages refresh quickly and battery life is rated for a full 2 months.

-In the dark, the screen's light illumination can be uneven, but experts say the words are still clearly readable, and the variation doesn't intrude on the reading experience or cause additional eye strain.
+The screen's light illumination can be uneven in the dark, but experts say the words are still clearly readable, and the variation doesn't intrude on the reading experience or cause additional eye strain.

 Slim, but useful.
 The Nook Simple Touch with GlowLight takes a backseat to the Kindle Paperwhite when it comes to extra features.
-Unlike the Paperwhite, the Nook sports an expandable storage connection and support for the widely used ePub format, but little else; there's no web browser, 3G connectivity or built-in dictionary.
-The Barnes & Noble bookstore is huge, however, and the e-reader supports e-book lending.
-On a positive note, the Nook lacks the lockscreen ads found on the Paperwhite.
+The Nook does one-up the Kindle with an expandable storage connection and support for the widely used ePub format, but there's no web browser, 3G connectivity or built-in dictionary.
+The Barnes & Noble bookstore is huge, however, and the e-reader supports ebook lending.
+It also lacks the lockscreen ads found on the Paperwhite.
 In a nutshell, the Nook Simple Touch with GlowLight's features deliver only a solid single-device reading experience.

 Best in class.
 The Kindle Paperwhite provides an excellent user experience, but reviewers prefer the usability of the Nook Simple Touch with GlowLight slightly more.
-Its touchscreen controls work great and experts appreciate its physical page turn buttons, which the Paperwhite lacks.
-Critics add that the Nook feels better in their hands despite its comparative heft.
+Its touch-screen controls work great and experts appreciate its physical page turn buttons, which the Paperwhite lacks.
+Critics add that the Nook feels better in hand despite its comparative heft.
 Browsing the Barnes & Noble bookstore is seamless and pain-free.

-Review Credibility: Excellent The Barnes & Noble Nook Simple Touch with GlowLight is included in ConsumerReports.org's e-book reader coverage, which is heavy on ratings but light on discussion.
+The Barnes & Noble Nook Simple Touch with GlowLight is included in ConsumerReports.org's ebook reader coverage, which is heavy on ratings but light on discussion.

 Review: E-book Reader Ratings, Editors of ConsumerReports.org, Not dated

-Review Credibility: Excellent Carnoy gives the Nook Simple Touch with GlowLight the same rating and Editors' Choice award as the Kindle Paperwhite, although the latter goes to the top of the site's list of the best e-book readers.
+Although Carnoy gives the Nook Simple Touch with GlowLight the same rating and Editors' Choice award as the Kindle Paperwhite, the latter goes to the top of the site's list of the best ebook readers.
 "The Nook Simple Touch with GlowLight sets the standard for E Ink e-readers going forward and is well worth the extra money if you do a lot of nighttime reading," he says, but he dislikes the lack of 3G and audio options.

 Review: Barnes & Noble Nook Simple Touch With GlowLight, Jamie Lendino, April 24, 2012